top of page

 Off Market Deals

-A large number of works sold in the secondary market, however, are not publicised, and instead take place in off market deals.
-Accessing off market deals in the art world often means tapping into a niche market with a specific network of collectors.
+A large number of works sold in the secondary market, however, are not publicised, and instead take place in off-market deals.
+Accessing off-market deals in the art world often means tapping into a niche market with a specific network of collectors.
 Many artworks sold in private sales will never come to public attention, and this is where unique and unexpected pieces can be found by some of the art world’s biggest names.

 Getting access to these networks often depends on your own reputation as a collector and other artworks you may hold in your collection.
 Working with reputable art advisors can expedite the process of gaining access to these elusive markets.
 Some private sales are known to operate through word-of-mouth only, making it nearly impossible for outsiders to get a foot in the door.
 For serious collectors, however, the challenge of accessing these hidden markets can be part of the appeal.